tokyob0t/astal/docs/guide/lua/first-widgets.md

 :::

-Now, you should be able to nest it into another widgets
+Now, you should be able to nest it into another widgets.

 ::: code-group